 The phrase—a picture is worth a thousand words—has been around for a long time, over a hundred years.
 The idea?
-That a good visual trumps language as a means to truly deliver some messages. the need for text to communicate the depth of an idea or story.
+That a good visual trumps language as a means to truly deliver your message. the need for text to communicate the depth of an idea or story.

 Sharing an image to compliment your story helps engage your audience.
 It also let’s you stick to the point and reduce the burden on the reader.